Fraud Prevention

 Lottery Scams are a type of fraud that is becoming very common.
 The following is an example of how a lottery scam typically works:

 A letter arrives in your mailbox (or an email in your inbox) stating that you have won a great deal of money in a lottery program, one that you have never heard of or entered.
 Along with the notification letter is a check drawn on a legitimate bank.
 The letter will indicate that the check is to be used to pay taxes and transfer fees before the remainder of the funds can be disbursed.
 You are instructed to call a telephone number to obtain additional information on how to proceed.
-During this call, the con will tell you to deposit the check into your bank account and then immediately wire out the proceeds using Western Union or Money Gram.
+During this call, the bad actor will tell you to deposit the check into your bank account and then immediately transfer out the proceeds using Cashapp, Zelle®, Venmo, or cryptocurrency.
 The problem is that the check is counterfeit, a fact that won’t be revealed for approximately ten days.
 In the meantime, the money associated with the counterfeit item may be available to you on the next business day unless a hold has been placed on it.
-As such, you follow the con’s instructions and wire the funds out.
+As such, you follow the bad actor’s instructions and send the funds out.
 When the check is returned as uncollected because it is counterfeit, you have already sent the money out and will now be in a loss situation.

 An overpayment for goods or services scam could happen when you have advertised an item in an online market and are contacted by someone who is interested in making the purchase.
 They agree to pay the advertised amount, but oops, they made the check out for $3,000 more than the asking price.
 Because you seem to be such an honest individual, they trust you with these extra funds and ask you to simply deposit the check into your bank account and wire the excess to their shipper, who is arranging for pickup of the item.
 As it turns out, they are not so trusting.
 The check is counterfeit.
 As with other scams, once the check is returned as uncollected, the money is already gone, and you are left with a loss.